When you've read this guide, please come and join in the chat at the latest Consolidation Club post! healthunlocked.com/couchto5...

 So you have completed C25k by running for thirty minutes, three times in a week?
 Congratulations, you have made an amazing start in running and all sorts of opportunities are opening up for you, but do be aware that at the moment, if you have scrupulously followed the plan, with no reruns, you have run for a grand total of 8 hrs and 9 minutes.
 While you may feel you have climbed a mountain, that you can now do anything, do remember that you are still a very, very new runner and you will continue to be so for many months ahead, however hard you train.

 Okay, sermon over, you want to know what to do next.
 As at any stage in running, when you have increased your running distance or duration over a few weeks, it is good practice to consolidate for a short period, bedding in all that effort.
-Having just finished C25k, it is a good idea to continue to run for 5k/30 minutes for a few weeks, trying different paces and routes and just enjoying your new found ability, without having to increase duration week on week as you have just done in the programme.
+Having just finished C25k, it is a good idea to continue to run for 5k/30 minutes (whichever you achieved during the plan) for a few weeks, trying different paces and routes and just enjoying your new found ability, without having to increase duration week on week as you have just done in the programme.
 Take the pressure off, have fun, run somewhere beautiful and new, forget about pace.
 While you are doing this consolidating, you are also helping to ingrain the habit of running in your life.
 It is said to take twelve weeks of changed behaviour to create a habit, so three weeks consolidation gets you there.
+There is now a monthly Consolidation Club post on this forum, to help new graduates work through this period, which you can find in the Pinned Posts column.

 One thing that I think all runners should experience, at least once, is the joyous worldwide and free movement that is parkrun.
 People power at its best.
 Once you have graduated C25k, even if you have not yet reached 5k in 30 minutes, parkrun is well within your reach and it will expose you to the wonderful world of running with others.
 Many people walk part, if not all, of the course, but they are welcomed, included, encouraged and invariably cheered across the line.
 It is only a race against yourself and a wonderful opportunity to have an accurate time for an accurately measured 5k run, under your belt.
 You will not be judged….do it.
 Don’t forget that you can put your club as NHS C25k, when you register for parkrun. parkrun.org.uk/

 In your consolidation weeks, think about some targets that you want to aim for.
 It is really helpful psychologically to have some achievable short, medium and long term aims for your running.
 Something you can tick off on a weekly basis is a good idea to start with, to maintain that feeling of achievement that C25k does so well each week.
-You might aim to run somewhere new, run up a particular hill or hills, hit a certain pace for a given distance, run a steady pace for a set distance, or just cover more ground in a given time.
+Have a plan for every run.
+You might aim to run somewhere new, run up a particular hill or hills, hit a certain pace for a given distance, or just cover more ground in a given time.
 The possibilities are endless and as a new runner you will find it easy to create new challenges and PBs will probably come thick and fast………..unfortunately, that will not last, improvement tends to slow down, so don’t despair if you don’t get any new PBs for a while.

 However, now you have given it some thought, you might want to run faster and further, run a 10k race, with a half marathon or marathon as your more distant targets, or you may just want to continue, more or less as you are to maintain your fitness, which is absolutely fine.
 If you are the latter, then bear in mind that the recommendation for cardio fitness is to do 150 minutes per week of heart rate raising exercise.